 Filing a workers' compensation claim does not guarantee benefits.
 All too often, perfectly valid claims are denied by the workers' comp insurance company.
 That is no reason to give up.
-With over 20 years of experience on our side, we know the steps to take to overcome denied claims.
+With over 54 years combined experience on our side, we know the steps to take to overcome denied claims.
 We can help get you the benefits you deserve.

 Contact us online or call 707-552-1000 or (415) 463-5310 today to schedule a FREE consultation with our attorney, who is certified specialist in workers' compensation law.
 Do not wait to pursue the compensation you are entitled to.
 We handle work injury cases in the Northern California Bay Area on a contingency basis.

 If there is no recovery, there will be no fee.